pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/module2.md

 * Aim for about -3 <= x <= 3

-Rescale when the feature ranges a lot, for instance from -100 to 100 in comparison with other features that ranges much less
+Rescale when the feature ranges a lot, for instance from -100 to 100 in comparison with other features that range much less

     0 <= x1 <= 3: okay, no rescaling